Skip to main content

 CauseHow to VerifySolution

-Too many concurrent reconcilesCheck active reconcile count in metricsSet Config::concurrency(N)
+Too many concurrent reconcilesCheck active reconcile count in metricsSet Config::concurrency(N) (default is unlimited)

 Too many watch connectionsCheck number of owns(), watches() callsShare watches with a shared reflector